Here are some investing lessons from a surreal 2017. It’s always good to learn and review each year to hopefully improve risk-adjusted returns.

-At the beginning of the year, I decided to track my investments with a detailed spreadsheet because my cash flow was increasing and I wanted to make sure the money was being properly deployed based on my risk tolerance.
+At the beginning of the year, I decided to track my investments with a detailed spreadsheet.
+My cash flow was increasing and I wanted to make sure the money was being properly deployed.
 If I force myself to think for hours about how to invest my money, hopefully I won’t rashly spend it on completely wasteful things such as a sports car that can’t fit a baby seat or a vacation property I’ll hardly ever use.

-On the flip side, ever since the housing crash I’ve had a heightened fear of losing money, especially since I haven’t had a job since 2012.
-It takes around three years as an entrepreneur to feel confident you won’t starve on the streets, especially if you become a parent during the process.
+On the flip side, ever since the housing crash I’ve had a heightened fear of losing money.
+This is especially true since I haven’t had a job since 2012.
+It takes around three years as an entrepreneur to feel confident you won’t starve on the streets.
+When you are a parent, the pressure is even more.
 As a result, I tended to hoard cash, which is suboptimal in a bull market.

-This post will go over my investment thought process by category for 4Q2017 and conclude with some investing lessons learned about the year.
-The goal of tracking our investments is to try and take full advantage of a bull market in a risk appropriate way.
+This post will go over my investment thought process by category for 4Q2017.
+I’ll also conclude with some investing lessons learned about the year.
+The goal of tracking our investments is to try and take full advantage of a bull market.

 The $2,263,319 invested was largely helped by a rental home sale in June 2017, which gave me ~$1,788,000 in proceeds ($2,740,000 sale price).
 Due to declining rents, expensive valuations, potentially rising mortgage rates, higher property taxes, potentially negative tax policy changes, PITA tenants, better investment opportunities, and less time due to a newborn, I thought it best to sell one of three properties in CA.